digital-raven/digital-woods/README.md

 - `docker` lets me have a personal development environment that I can bootstrap on any machine in the world starting from nothing other than an email account.
 - Emulators let me and my friends play classic video games over the internet.
-These games
+These games did not originally ship with this capability.
 - `syncthing` lets me move music into a folder that instantly shows up on my phone.
 - `discord` allows my friends and I to effortlessly socialize while we play any game.

-And the way I use my computer lets me instantly get these programs for free, instantly, and with no account, in a moral and legally clean way.
+And the way I use my computer lets me legally and instantly get these programs for free with no account.
 Each of these is created by communities of real people, and if they ever break our trust then we can choose to simply not accept their new versions while we seek a replacement.

 No tool or servant of a raven is above replacement.